The only tiny house course you’ll ever need!

 The basic concept is simple: prevent the sun from coming in during the summer, and let it in during the winter in such a way that its warmth can be stored as solar energy in thermal mass.
 In this course, we go into the details of how this works in practice; we’ll teach you how to design a functional passive solar home in your specific location.

 Tiny Houses on Wheels and on Foundations

 Tiny houses don’t need to be limited to mobile units on trailers.
-We teach you how to build tiny and not-so-tiny houses on wheels or on a foundation.
+The Tiny House Academy addresses both mobile and permanent tiny houses.
 Depending on your situation, one or the other might be better for you.

-This course will give you the skills to decide which kind of base is appropriate for your situation, and how to design and build accordingly.
+This course will give you the skills to decide which kind of base is appropriate for your situation, and how to move forward accordingly.
 If you want to build on wheels now, but have a plan for a bigger, natural, and permanent dream home in the future, we’ve got you covered for both!

 Solar Electric for Tiny Houses

 One way to shrink your ecological footprint is to power your tiny home with solar electricity.
-In order to do this, you’ll need to understand how solar electric systems work, what they’re made of, and how to build one and hook it up to your house.
+In order to do this, you’ll need to understand how solar electric systems work, what they’re made of, and how they are built and hooked up.
 We cover all of this, plus go into the pros and cons of off-grid solar systems vs. grid-tied systems, and how to determine how much electricity you’ll actually need in your tiny home.